ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 if there was an error.

+# Relation between MIMI state and cryptographic state

 ## Room state

-The state of a room consists of the room's RoomID, its policy, and the participant list (including the role and participation state of each participant).
-Also associated with the room is the MLS group managed by the MIMI DS protocol, which anchors the room state cryptographically as part of the group state.
+The state of a room consists of its room ID, its base policy, its participant list (including the role and participation state of each participant), and the associated end-to-end protocol state (its MLS group state) that anchors the room state cryptographically.

-While (through the MIMI DS protocol) all parties involved in a room agree on the room's state, the Hub is the arbiter that decides if a state change is valid.
+While all parties involved in a room agree on the room's state during a specific epoch, the Hub is the arbiter that decides if a state change is valid.
 All state-changing events are sent to the Hub, checked for their validity and policy conformance before they are forwarded to any follower servers.